sebastiandedeyne/sebastiandedeyne.com/content/posts/javascript-framework-diet/selecting-elements-part-1.md

 ## Selecting multiple elements

-`$$` selects all occurrences of and element that matches a given selector.
+`$$` selects all occurrences of an element that matches a given selector.

 ```js
 function $$(selector, scope = document) {